Manufacturing arranged for distributed labels via in-house partner Well-Tempered:

-Packaging - Many pressing plants have automated sleeving machines, though many prefer to sleeve the product manually.
+Packaging - Some pressing plants have automated sleeving machines, but many prefer to sleeve the product manually.
 Manual sleeving enables the plant to give that extra added quality control, and make sure that no defective records are shipped to the customer.

 Compact Disc Manufacturing:

 A process whereby commercial CDs are replicated using a Glass Master.
 A CD can be used to store audio, or data (CD-Rom) in various standardised forms.

 Glass Mastering - The glass master is extremely delicate and the requirements are very specific.
 The mastering is performed in a self-enclosed clean environment to avoid any contamination such as hair, dust or smoke.
 The round plates of glass are 240mm in diameter and 6mm thick with a small area of steel on one side to facilitate handling.
 The glass is polished until very smooth as even microscopic scratches would affect the quality of the finished product.
 The glass is then cleaned with chemicals before being washed on a spin coater.
 The rotation spreads the solvent wash over the master to ensure an even coating.
 The glass is then placed into an LBR (Laser Beam Recorder) which writes the information using the source material from the DDPi or Production Master CD.
 A chemical solution is then used to wash away the part exposed to the laser which forms the pits and the lands.